 My approach is lovingly empathetic and compassionate and I work together with clients to support the development of self-awareness and insights into their difficulties.

-I am currently undertaking a training in Psycho-spiritual & Therapeutic Shamanism and can include these practices in my work if that resonates with you.
+I have recently completed a training in Psycho-spiritual & Therapeutic Shamanism and can include these practices in my work if that resonates with you.

 Please contact me if you have any questions about how I work.